top of page

 View All

-Now entering its fourth edition, the Reno Tahoe International Art Show is the anchoring event for Peaks Art Fairs.
+The Reno Tahoe International Art (RTIA) Show is the anchoring event for Peaks Art Fairs.

 Reno-Sparks Convention Center